 Vision & Mission

-Vision: A global electronics industry that creates sustainable value for workers, the environment and business.
+Vision: A coalition of companies driving sustainable value for workers, the environment and business throughout the global supply chain.

-Mission: Members, suppliers and stakeholders collaborate to improve working and environmental conditions through leading standards and practices.
+Mission: Members, suppliers and stakeholders collaborate to improve working and environmental conditions and business performance through leading standards and practices.